hyewonjng/Metis-Ecommerce/README.md

 Understanding customers is important for a business to reflect what customers need and to help increase profits.
 The goal of this project was to predict and distinguish positive and negative reviews of customers and to analyze what customers complain about.
 I used [Amazon Reviews](https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews) found on Kaggle.
 To forecast whether customer reviews were either negatively or positively written,  I used Bidirectional LTSM and GRU and achieved .82 accuracy scores.
 Customers’ complaints are categorized by using an LDA model into 32 topics.

 **Design**

 For the sentiment analysis, I predicted whether customer text reviews were positive or negative using deep learning techniques (i.e., RNN).
 After comparing deep learning models to my baseline model, a GRU model outperformed the baseline model with Random Forest and LTSM model.

 Next, an LDA model was used to analyze and summarize what customers complained about products after text preprocessing.
 TF-IDF and bi-trigram improved the model performance than CountVectorizer with unigram.
 The number of the topic was decided by looking at the coherence score.

-Understanding customers is important in business.
-The goal of this project was to predict positive and negative reviews of customers and to analyze what customers complain about.
-I used [Amazon Reviews](https://www.kaggle.com/datasets/kritanjalijain/amazon-reviews) found on Kaggle.
-To perform sentiment analysis, I used Bidirectional LTSM and achieved .82 accuracy scores.
-Customers’ complaints are categorized by using an LDA model into 24 topics.
-However, most of the products seemed either books or movies because all topics were related to negative reviews about movies and books.

-**Design**

-To predict positive and negative reviews from customers, I first fitted into Random Forest Model, which showed a .825 accuracy score and .825 Roc Auc score.
-Afterward, I used Bidirectional LSTM to develop the prediction model with the text data.
-The accuracy score did not improve.
-However, Roc Auc's score did way better with .90.
-I used an LDA topic modeling to analyze the negative reviews of customers.
-With 24 topics, the explained variance was the highest with .32.
-However, all the 24 topics were related to either books or movies.
-After visualizing the topics with PyLDAvis, all 24 topics were well distributed.

 **Data**